 The Panel was seriously concerned about the circumstances of the registrant's conviction, in terms of the amount of alcohol he had consumed, the time of the day of the incident and that there was a potential risk to members of the public.
-It was also concerned that in not declaring his conviction, the registrant had breached two fundamental principles of being a professional, openness and integrity.
+It was also concerned that in not declaring his conviction, the registrant had breached two fundamental principles of being a professional, openness and integrity, by his deliberate failure to declare.